First man on moon Neil Armstrong dead at 82

 After the war he returned to Purdue and graduated in 1955 with an aeronautical engineering degree.
 He joined the National Advisory Committee on Aeronautics (NACA), which became NASA in 1958.

 Armstrong spent seven years at NACA's high-speed flight station at Edwards Air Force Base in California, becoming one of the world's best test pilots.
-He flew the X-15 rocket plane to the edge of space - 200,000 feet up (61,000 meters) at 4,000 mph (6,435 kph).
+He flew the X-15 rocket plane to the edge of space - 200,000 feet up at 4,000 mph.

 In September 1962, Armstrong was selected by NASA to be an astronaut.
 He was command pilot for the Gemini 8 mission and backup command pilot for the Gemini 11 mission, both in 1966.